 Drop this into an app.yaml.
 Adjust the credential refs and module names to fit your existing setup.

-1execution:2 mode: conversation3 hooks:4 - id: compact_when_pressured5 "on": turn_end6 condition: { type: context_pressure, threshold: 0.7 }7 action:8 type: compact_context9 keep_recent_turns: 410 summarize_with: { model: claude-haiku-4-5, credential: anthropic_main }11 preserve:12 - goal13 - todos14 - last_user_message1516agents:17 - id: helper18 modules: [{filesystem: [read, edit, write]}, {web: [search]}]19 brain: { model: claude-sonnet-4-6, credential: anthropic_main }How it works
+1execution:2 mode: conversation3 hooks:4 - id: compact_when_pressured5 "on": turn_end6 condition: { type: context_pressure, threshold: 0.7 }7 action:8 type: compact_context9 keep_recent_turns: 410 summarize_with: { model: claude-haiku-4-5, credential: anthropic_main }11 preserve:12 - goal13 - todos14 - last_user_message1516agents:17 - id: helper18 modules: [{filesystem: [read, edit, write]}, {web: [search]}]19 brain: { model: claude-sonnet-4-6, credential: anthropic_main }Walking through the YAML one block at a time so the design is clear, not memorised.

 The hook fires at 70% of the model's context window, not at a fixed turn number.
 Long turns trigger it sooner, short turns later.